 Monitor the behavior of hermit crabs during the hottest times of the year.
 If anything looks amiss, you should adjust the temperature of the tank.

 How Hot is Too Hot for Hermit Crabs?

 Most owners abide by the 80/80 rule – 80% humidity and a temperature of 80 degrees Fahrenheit.

-Set the temperature in a hermit crab enclosure to 80 degrees and check how the hermit crabs react.
+Set the temperature in the enclosure to 80 degrees and check how the hermit crabs react.
 You may need to reduce this temperature, especially for marine hermit crabs.

 Signs of Hermit Crabs Overheating

 You must learn the symptoms of hermit crabs overheating.
 Any time the temperature in a tank exceeds 80 degrees Fahrenheit, check for any signs of discomfort.

 If the tank is too hot, hermit crabs will become active during the day.

 Ordinarily, hermit crabs burrow under the substrate and sleep during daylight hours.
 Then, they emerge at night, feeling refreshed, comfortable, and well-rested.